|Character of INFRA|

 Hartman absolutely hated Walter, and erroneously blamed his company's negligence as the reason his wife and child died, holding Walter personally responsible for the city falling apart.
 Walter was aware that Hammer Valley Hydro went bankrupt, but was unaware of the extent of Hartman's hatred towards him, and couldn't negotiate with the obviously unstable man.

 Walter presumably arranged a meeting with Koller to publicize information about S.N.W, who at the time was still investigating Walter's disappearance.
 Koller was patient with Walter in the two separate interviews he conducted, and attempted to defend Walter when threatened by Alex Hartman.
 Walter was prepared to entrust Koller with the list of S.N.W key operatives, proving the two trusted each other.
 Hartman speculated that Koller was working for Walter as his connection to Stalburg's police department, but whether or not this is true is unclear.

-The extent of Walter's relationship with Rosenthal is unknown, however, Rosenthal was very loyal to Walter, possibly in efforts to take down S.N.W, Rosenthal let Walter live inside his private villa, and assisted him in monitoring Alex Hartman to make sure he didn't interfere with Walter's goals.
+According to a document in Stalburg Steel, Rosenthal considered Walter a friend, and was very loyal to him.
+Rosenthal let Walter live inside his private villa, and assisted him in monitoring Alex Hartman to make sure he didn't interfere with Walter's goals.